Ozone Layer On Road To Recovery?

 Most ozone is found in the stratosphere, miles above Earth.
 The ozone layer acts as a shield, absorbing ultraviolet (UV) radiation from the Sun and protecting Earth's surface from harmful amounts of UV radiation.
 In the 1970s, NOAA scientists and colleagues around the globe began to understand that some chemicals, including chemicals called chlorofluorocarbons (CFCs) and halons, used widely in cooling and firefighting, could reach the stratosphere and trigger reactions that destroy ozone.
 When researchers discovered in 1985 that a seasonal "ozone hole" was forming in the Antarctic spring, NOAA scientists played a leading role in showing that those same chemicals were causing the hole.

 Because of the Montreal Protocol, many ozone-harming chemicals have been replaced by substances that don't destroy ozone.
 However, some of the new chemicals, including the CFC-substitute hydrofluorocarbons (HFCs), are potent greenhouse gases and could contribute substantially to climate change in the coming decades.
-Scientists from NOAA's Earth System Research Laboratory play a critical role in this area, testing proposed new substances to see if they are safe for the ozone layer, climate and the environment.
+Scientists from NOAA's Earth System Research Laboratories play a critical role in this area, testing proposed new substances to see if they are safe for the ozone layer, climate and the environment.

 Scientists from several labs throughout NOAA as well as at the Cooperative Institute for Research in Environmental Sciences (CIRES) have also played key roles in advancing the understanding of the ozone layer, including its links to climate change.